zetxek/zetxek/ManagerREADME.md

 7. I expect you to be reachable via chat (ie: Slack) during working hours, and be able to respond a message where you are tagged in less than 1h.
 If you will not be available to answer during some working hours, share your agenda and availability so I can be aware of it.

 8. As a product owner/project manager, I expect from you:

     1.  a high level vision of the priorities and how they are important for the business of the company
     2.  thinking together with the developers about how to split tickets and prepare a MVP as soon as possible, instead of bundling complex issues in endless epics or sprints
     3.  detailed thinking on the issues you expect the team to solve: which corner cases must be contemplated?
 Which implications might have the changes on other systems?

-10. As a developer, I expect from you:
+9. As a developer, I expect from you:

     1.  take ownership of the issues they deal with: if you work on a ticket, I expect you raise problems before you get stuck (the complexity was higher than anticipated - so we can take a decision together as a team)
     2.  follow the best practices of the platforms you are developing in.
 This information is available online (google "whatever best practices", where whatever might be any system we're working on), so I do not need to point to the obvious issues, and you prepare clean solutions when possible.
 And if it's not possible, you should be able to explain why.

-3.  you report the issues you face, so the rest of the team are aware of the challenges you are trying to solve, and maybe offer you help.
+    3.  you report the issues you face, so the rest of the team are aware of the challenges you are trying to solve, and maybe offer you help
     4.  you to work in an independent code branch, so your changes can be traced and reviewed independently
     5.  you open a Pull Request to the right branch, and document which
     decisions you have taken in the implementation, and the kind of review
     you are looking for

-6.  once the code has been merged, I expect you to test the feature, and be
+    6.  once the code has been merged, I expect you to check if the CI/CD pipeline has run, test the feature, and be
     able to explain why it works or doesn't to a not-technical user